Our rating(4.4/5)

 Online payment tools

-For some businesses, the best thing about Square are the free tools for online and remote payments.
+For some businesses we interact with, the best thing about Square are the free tools for online and remote payments.

 Transactions over the telephone are possible through the complimentary Square Virtual Terminal or keyed entry in the Point of Sale app.
 From any desktop browser, you can log in to the Square account and go to the Virtual Terminal section where you input a customer’s card and transaction details.

 With all sales in the cloud, you can log in to the Square account in any internet browser and export sales to Excel for local storage or accounting purposes.
-Your account can also sync with sales activities in real time so you can always check in remotely on how you’re doing in the shop.
+The account also syncs with sales activities in real time so you can always check in remotely on how business is doing.

-The app shows transactions, amount of cash in the till drawer (if cash management is switched on) and general sales reports (these can be emailed directly from the app).
+The app shows transactions, amount of money in the cash drawer (if cash management is switched on) and general sales reports (these can be emailed directly from the app).
+We noticed, however, that cashing-up reports require one of Square’s more specialised POS subscriptions.

 Image: Square